 Decorate Your Kitchen with Pumpkins

-If your budget doesn’t allow you to buy expensive Halloween kitchen decorations, create a spooky kitchen with just carved pumpkins.
+If your budget doesn’t allow you to buy expensive Halloween kitchen decorations, create a festive kitchen with just carved pumpkins.
 They are the most common Halloween decorations that also hold cultural importance.
 You can carve any face on the pumpkin and place it in any corner of the kitchen without disturbing the work area.

 Not a carving pro?
 Don’t worry!
 Simply paint them with your favorite colors, or take some pieces of paper to create an origami pumpkin face.
 You can also buy a variety of artificial pumpkin decorations in the market.

 …Or cage tiny pumpkins in jars.